systeminit/si/app/docs/src/reference/ai-agent.md

 si ai-agent init
 ```

-This will use the previously workspace token and generate the correct `CLAUDE.md`,
+This will use the previous workspace token and generate the correct `CLAUDE.md`,
 `.mcp.json` and `.claude/settings.local.json` files that are necessary for
 running the agent.
 The command will also tell you how to install Claude Code.